-The LINXS project will develop a national competence centre, research networking hub and think tank for the education of future generations of neutron source and synchrotron users.
+Swedish LINXS will develop a national competence centre, research networking hub and think tank for the education of future generations of neutron source and synchrotron users.

 The institute will rely on a stream of highly motivated world-leading scientists who are invited for short-term focused topical research visits in the spirit of a Kavlí institute.

 world leading scientists for short-term focused research visits in a lean Kavlí institute model the dialogue between academia and society in all aspects of neutron and x-ray large scale facilities international networks and enhance the visibility of Sweden internationally in this area science and education focusing on use of neutrons and x-rays in research and development